-Many people would like to work from home and generate income.
+Many people would like to make money working from home.
 Scammers know this, so they place ads, often online, claiming that they have jobs where you can make thousands of dollars a month working from home with little time and effort.
 The job could be anything from reshipping products to selling things to people you know.
 Sometimes the scammers try to get you interested by saying that you can be your own boss, start your own business, or set your own schedule.

 - Reselling merchandise scams.
 In this scam, you may get a call out of the blue from a stranger offering you a job opportunity.
 Or you may see an ad online or in your local newspaper.
-In either case, they say that you can make money buying brand-name luxury products for less than retail prices, then selling those products for a profit.
-But after you pay for the products, the package never arrives or, if it does, it’s full of junk.
+They say you can make money buying brand-name luxury products for less than retail prices, and resell those products for a profit.
+But after you pay for the products, the package never arrives or, if it does, it’s usually junk.

 Nanny, caregiver, and virtual personal assistant job scams

 Scammers post fake job ads for nannies, caregivers, and virtual assistants on job sites.
 Or they may send emails that look like they’re from someone in your community.
 The message might also seem to come from someone who is part of an organization you know, like your college or university.
 If you apply, the person who hires you might send you a check.
-They’ll tell you to keep part of the money for your services and then send the rest to someone else.
-That is a scam.
+They’ll tell you to deposit the check, keep part of the money for your services, and send the rest to someone else.
+That’s a scam.
 A legitimate employer will never ask you to do that.
-What happens next is that the check is fake.
-It can take weeks for a bank to discover this, but once they do, the bank will want you to repay the full amount of the fake check, while the scammer keeps the real money you sent them.
+The check is fake and will bounce, and the bank will want you to repay the full amount of the fake check, while the scammer keeps the real money you sent them.
 So: if you get an offer that includes depositing a check and then using some of the money for any reason, that’s a scam.
 Walk away.

 Mystery shopper scams

 Getting paid to shop sounds like a dream job — especially if you’re going to school full-time or looking for a side job.
-But while some mystery shopping jobs are legitimate, many are scams.
-Legitimate mystery shopping companies won’t ask you to pay for certifications, directories of jobs, or job guarantees.
+But while some mystery shopping jobs are honest, many are scams.
+Honest mystery shopping companies won’t ask you to pay for certifications, directories of jobs, or job guarantees.
 If someone asks you to pay to get a job, that’s a scam.
 And if they want you to deposit a check and send money back, stop.
 That’s a sign of a fake check scam.
-Read Mystery Shopper Scams to learn more.
+Read Mystery Shopping Scams to learn more.

 Job placement service scams

-While many staffing agencies, temporary agencies, headhunters, and other placement firms are legitimate, others lie about what they will do for you, promote outdated or fake job openings, and charge fees for so-called services.
-Legitimate placement firms do not typically charge a fee.
+While many staffing agencies, temporary agencies, headhunters, and other placement firms may deliver honest job search services, others lie about what they will do for you, promote outdated or fake job openings, and charge fees for so-called services.
+Honest placement firms do not typically charge a fee to job candidates.
 Instead, the hiring company pays them a fee to find qualified candidates.
 If a placement firm asks you for a fee — especially one you have to pay in advance — walk away.
-You could be dealing with a scam.
+You’re probably dealing with a scam.

 Government and postal jobs scams

 Information about job openings with the federal government or U.S. Postal Service is free and available to everyone.
-And it’s free to apply for a federal or postal job.
+And it’s always free to apply for a federal or postal job.
 Never respond to an ad that promises jobs with the federal government or postal service.
 And don’t pay a fee to get the job.
 Those are scams.
 Use official government websites to find and apply for a job with the federal government at USAJobs.gov, or visit usps.com/employment to find jobs with the U.S. Postal Service.

-Before you accept a job offer, and certainly before you pay for one, take these steps to protect yourself from job scams:
+Before you accept a job offer, take these steps to avoid common job scams:

-- Do an online search.
+- Search online.
 Look up the name of the company or the person who’s hiring you, plus the words “scam,” “review,” or “complaint.”
 See if others say they’ve been scammed by that company or person.
 No complaints?
 It doesn’t guarantee that a company is honest, but complaints can tip you off to possible problems.

 - Talk to someone you trust.
 Describe the offer to them.
 What do they think?
 This also helps give you vital time to think about the offer.

 - Don't pay for the promise of a job.
-Legitimate employers, including the federal government, will never ask you to pay to get a job.
+Honest employers, including the federal government, will never ask you to pay to get a job.
 Anyone who does is a scammer.

 - Never bank on a “cleared” check.
-No legitimate potential employer will ever send you a check and then tell you to send on part of the money, or buy gift cards with it.
+No honest potential employer will ever send you a check to deposit and then tell you to send on part of the money, or buy gift cards with it.
 That’s a fake check scam.
 The check will bounce, and the bank will want you to repay the amount of the fake check.